CUBRID/cubrid-testtools/doc/shell_win_guide.md

-# Windows Shell Test Guide
+# Shell Test For Windows Guide

 # 1. Test Objective

 Windows Shell test is performed to test CUBRID adaptability on Windows platform.
 It uses the same test cases as introduced in SHELL test guide for Linux platform.
 This guide will introduce the different parts between Windows Shell test and Linux Shell test.